learn-co-curriculum/dsc-postgrad-sql-bigquery/README.md

 3. [Joins & Unions](https://www.kaggle.com/alexisbcook/joins-and-unions)
 4. [Analytic Functions](https://www.kaggle.com/learn/advanced-sql)

-If you have trouble completing the assigned sections, we recommend coming back to this after doing more supplemental activities from SQL Week 1 and completing the full Kaggle [Intro to SQL](https://www.kaggle.com/learn/intro-to-sql) course.
+If you have trouble completing the assigned sections, we recommend coming back to this after doing more supplemental activities from SQL Weeks 1 and 2, and completing the full Kaggle [Intro to SQL](https://www.kaggle.com/learn/intro-to-sql) course.

 ## Supplemental Activities